fireflyprotocol/pro-sdk/ts/sdk/src/docs/TradeApi.md

 # **cancelStandbyOrders**
 > CancelOrdersResponse cancelStandbyOrders(cancelOrdersRequest)

-- May be a single order hash or a list of order hashes. - All orders must belong to the same account. - If no order hashes are specified, then will cancel all orders for the given market - All orders being cancelled by request will receive the same time priority.
+Cancel orders in standby for a market using order hashes. - May be a single order hash or a list of order hashes. - All orders must belong to the same account. - If no order hashes are specified, then will cancel all orders for the given market - All orders being cancelled by request will receive the same time priority.

 ### Example